 The Council continues to make significant capital investment in its non-housing assets to provide essential infrastructure to meet the needs of a growing population.
 In 2019/20 the final budget for capital investment was £34.123 million (2018/19 £21.496 million), with 97% of this being delivered.
-The table below identifies the key projects:
+The table below identifies actual capital spend during the financial year for key projects: